NEWS FOR POLISH AMERICANS IN ENGLISH

 25

 1905.
-Birth of St. Maria Faustyna Kowalska of the Blessed Sacrament, OLM in Głogowiec, Poland († 5 October 1938, Kraków), Polish Roman Catholic nun and mystic.
+Birth of St. Maria Faustyna Kowalska of the Blessed Sacrament, OLM in Głogowiec, Poland († 5 October 1938 in Kraków), Polish Roman Catholic nun and mystic.
 Her apparitions of Jesus Christ inspired the Roman Catholic devotion to the Divine Mercy and earned her the title of “Apostle of Divine Mercy.”
-She was canonized 30 April 2000.
+She was canonized April 30, 2000.

 1915.
 Birth of International Polka Music Hall of Fame member and Buffalo, N.Y.
 Polish radio pioneer Stan “Stas” Jasinski in Hamtramck, Mich. († Aug.
 12, 2005).